TedHusted/awake/awake.md/awake.md

 Leto: It is not the rules, it is what the rules do when you follow them.

-Phoebe: Exactly! — I would be more comfortable if you went to the Stoic teen center, but I asked around, and the Fusion teen center is fine if you want to go there instead.
+Phoebe: Exactly! — I would be more comfortable if you went to the Stoic Youth Club, but I asked around, and the Fusion Youth Club is fine if you want to go there instead.

 Leto: Thanks, mom.
 I’ll be back for dinner.

 Watching Leto leave the family quarters, Phoebe muses, “They grow up so fast.”